python-pillow/Pillow/docs/deprecations.rst

 .. deprecated:: 6.0.0

-The version constants of individuals plugins have been deprecated and will be removed in a future version.
+The version constants of individual plugins have been deprecated and will be removed in a future version.
 Use ``PIL.__version__`` instead.

 ===============================  =================================  ==================================